-- 3.1 Halton Borough Council's People Plan reinforces the need for the Council to continue to attract, develop and retain excellent people.
+- 3.1 A report on apprenticeships was presented to the Executive Board on 13th March 2014.
+The Portfolio Holder for Economic Development presented a report which explained that Halton Borough Council's People Plan reinforces the need for the Council to continue to attract, develop and retain excellent people.
 Furthermore, there is recognition that the Council has an ageing workforce and has been developing a Talent Strategy to promote a structured approach to Succession Planning across the organisation. - 3.2.
-The benefits of Apprenticeships have been reported previously to (Chief Officer) Management Team and the Executive Board.
-Briefly, apprenticeships can promote a more balanced workforce if the workforce is ageing; can often inject freshness and new ideas into the organisation; and can help the organisation to reduce skills shortages in growth areas.
+The benefits of Apprenticeships have been reported previously to this PPB Briefly, apprenticeships can promote a more balanced workforce if the workforce is ageing; can often inject freshness and new ideas into the organisation; and can help the organisation to reduce skills shortages in growth areas.
 Apprenticeships also contribute to our wider employment and regeneration policies.

-- 3.3 There are several examples where apprenticeships are working well across the organisation, but it has been difficult to allocate a specific resource to fund and support apprenticeships. - 3.4 There are three funding options to consider
+- 3.3 There are several examples where apprenticeships are working well across the organisation, but it has been difficult to allocate a specific resource to fund and support apprenticeships. - 3.4 Executive Board considered three options -

-Option 1 Use existing departmental resources to fund Apprenticeships
+Option 1 - Use existing departmental resources to fund Apprenticeships